 My daughter started to write English & Korean letters independently by age 3, but we are taking it slowly with Chinese.
 Like Chinese, the Korean Hangul alphabet should be written according to 笔画 (bǐhuà / stroke order).
 But Chinese characters are much more complicated; most characters have numerous strokes.
 My daughter was copying Chinese characters in her own way, and we didn’t want to impose the rules at such a young age.
 However, good writing habit must be established so that characters are legible, efficient, balanced, and beautiful.
-Now that my daughter is 4.5 years old, we started reinforcing stroke order for Korean writing and it has helped with Chinese writing.
-For Chinese learning, I found these amazing Montessori Chinese stroke order sandpaper cards from Tao Bao!
+Now that my daughter is 4.5 years old, we started reinforcing stroke order for Korean writing and it has helped tremendously with Chinese writing.
+For Chinese learning, I found these amazing Montessori Chinese stroke order sandpaper cards 蒙特梭利砂纸 from Tao Bao!
 The Montessori Chinese stroke order sandpaper cards are fun and effective for teaching stroke order!
-We are using it with a sensory writing tray.
+We have been using the Chinese sandpaper cards with this sensory writing tray.

 Montessori Chinese Stroke Order Sandpaper Cards 蒙特梭利 汉字笔画砂纸板